pydio/pydio-doc-howto/cells_acl_examples.md

 _IMPORTANT: Security policies, as provided by Pydio Cells, are both "Deny By Default" and "First Deny Wins".
 It means that, when no policy is defined, the resources are not available.
 It also means that if we have 2 rules that are applied to the same resource for the same subject, if one gives access and the other forbids it, the **resource is not available**_.

-Thus to allow access, you only have to define **one** rule that explicitely gives the access for the required IP range.
-So:
+Thus to allow access, you only have to define **one** rule that explicitely gives the access for the required IP range:

 - Create a New Policy (Policy Type: `Context-based ACLs`)
 - Create a rule that **allows access** to specific **IP addresses** or a **range**.